The A-Z Of Superfoods For A Healthy Life

-Flax seeds are high in fiber content, research suggests the omega-3s in these seeds can help lower cholesterol and reduce the risk of heart disease.
+Flax seeds are high in fiber content; research suggests that the omega-3s in these seeds can help lower cholesterol and reduce the risk of heart disease.

-Modern research later confirmed that ginger reduces nausea and vomiting from multiple causes: morning sickness, postoperative upset, chemotherapy treatments, and motion sickness.
+Modern research has confirmed that ginger reduces nausea and vomiting from multiple causes: morning sickness, postoperative upset, chemotherapy treatments, and motion sickness.

 Hemp contains essential fatty acids and protein.
-Those fatty acids include polyunsaturated fats and omega-3s that helps fight coronary heart diseases, cancer, and even symptoms of depression.
+These fatty acids include polyunsaturated fats and omega-3s that help fight coronary heart diseases, cancer, and even symptoms of depression.

-Jalapeños are filled with capsaicin, a compound found in spicy peppers that’s credited to speed up metabolism and suppress appetite.
+Jalapeños are filled with capsaicin, a compound found in spicy peppers that’s credited to speeding up metabolism and suppressing appetite.

 Disclaimer: The content is purely informative and educational in nature and should not be construed as medical advice.
 Please use the content only in consultation with an appropriate certified medical or healthcare professional.